 Also, the amusing parody crossover Sailor Ranko spawned an entire subgenre of Ranma fanfiction.

-Cupcakes was considered the most terrifying thing ever when it was first published.
+Cupcakes was the fist major MLP Dark Fic with copious amounts of Gorn, and was generally considered the most disturbing thing in the fandom when it came out.
 Ever since then, there have been an awful lot of grimdark imitators that make Cupcakes look mundane in comparison (Example: Sweet Apple Massacre) and now some people don't find it as scary.

 A Trekkie's Tale.
 Being the source of the term Mary Sue, people who seek the story out may be disappointed to find that it's extremely short, and a quite basic parody.
 Then you consider that it was written in the early '70s, when even the idea of fanfic itself was in its infancy.